 About Chandratal Lake – Spiti Valley

-At an altitude of 4270 Meters, Chandratal lake in Spiti Valley of Himachal Pradesh lies between a low ridge and the main Kunzum range.
-Mostly surrounded with snow in winters, this deep blue-water lake has a circumference of 2.5 km.
+At an altitude of 4270 Meters, Chandratal Lake in Spiti Valley of Himachal Pradesh lies between a low ridge and the main Kunzum range.
+Mostly surrounded by snow in winters, this deep blue-water Lake has a circumference of 2.5 km.

-The motorable road to the lake exist only up to 12.5 km.
-After the road ends, remaining distance of 1.5 km is what you need to trek from parking point to all the way to the Moon lake.
+The motorable road to the Lake exists only up to 12.5 km.
+After the road ends, a remaining distance of 1.5 km is what you need to trek from parking points to the Moon Lake.

-The altitude of Chandratal lake is 4270 Meters or 14220 Feet (approximately).
-Hence, you can see that this lake is located at a very high altitude which means that you must plan your trip to Chandratal with proper acclimatization schedule.
+The altitude of Chandratal Lake is 4270 Meters or 14220 Feet (approximately).
+Hence, you can see that this Lake lies at a very high altitude which means that you must plan your trip to Chandratal with a proper acclimatization schedule.

 Chandratal Lake Weather

 Weather at Chandratal remains mostly cold to very cold throughout the year.
-During winter the Chandratal lake temperature lake may drop well below even – 20 degree Celsius.
+During winter, the Chandratal Lake temperature Lake may drop well below even – 20 degrees Celsius.
 Although cold during summer, snowfall can happen any time of the year here in this part of Spiti Valley.
 Already in the last few years, I have seen heavy snowfall happening in June, August, September months as well.

 When should I visit

 As you can see that the months to visit Chandratal are pretty much limited to summer months.
 However, the definition of summer months can be different in a high altitude terrain like Spiti Valley.
-Let’s us look at which is the best month to visit Chandratal lake.
+Let’s look at, which is the best month to visit Chandratal Lake.